Muth008/interview-homework/README.md

 1. Navigate to the `backend/` directory.
 2. Copy the `.env.example` file to `.env` and update the environment variables, especially `DATABASE_URL`.
 3. Run `npm install` to install dependencies.
+4. Run `npm run prisma:migrate` to create database schema.
+(If necessary, when DB is running)
+5. Run `npm run prisma:generate` to generate Prisma client.
-4. Build the application with `npm run build`.
+6. Build the application with `npm run build`.
-5. Start the application with `npm start`.
+7. Start the application with `npm start`.

 For detailed instructions, refer to the backend README: [backend/README.md](backend/README.md).